Mārtiņš Karsums

-Mārtiņš Karsums (born 26 February 1986) is a Latvian professional ice hockey right winger currently playing for MHk 32 Liptovský Mikuláš of the Slovak Extraliga.
+Mārtiņš Karsums (born 26 February 1986) is a Latvian professional ice hockey player who is a winger for MHk 32 Liptovský Mikuláš of the Slovak Extraliga.

-Karsums was selected in the second round, 64th overall, in the 2004 NHL Entry Draft by the Boston Bruins.
+Karsums was selected in the second round, 64th overall, in the 2004 NHL entry draft by the Boston Bruins.
 He has played in the National Hockey League for the Bruins and the Tampa Bay Lightning.

 Playing career

 Early career

 Karsums first appeared on scouts' radar with his appearances at the Division I U18 and 2003 World Junior Ice Hockey Championship tournaments in 2003, representing Latvia.
 Karsums scored twice in the U18 tournament and showed another side of his game in the 2003 World Junior Ice Hockey Championship event when he tallied 35 PIM in just five games.

 North America

 Junior league

 Unhappy with his limited play at the Latvian club team Vilki Rīga, Karsums elected to transfer to the Moncton Wildcats of the QMJHL.
 He enjoyed a very good rookie season for the Moncton Wildcats, finishing in the top five of both team and league rookie, scoring 53 points (30 goals, 23 assists), and accumulating 76 PIM.
 Karsums also dominated the 2004 World Junior Ice Hockey Championship Division I tournament, scoring seven goals and adding six assists for 13 points in five games.

 Karsums had problems with injury that limited his play with Moncton for the 2004-05 season, but he still managed to be productive.
 In 30 games, he scored 26 points (14 goals, 12 assists) and had 31 penalty minutes.

 During the 2005–06 season, which was his most successful season so far, Karsums scored 65 points (34 goals, 31 assists) and helped his Moncton Wildcats to win the Jean Rougeau Trophy and the President's Cup.
 He also received the Guy Lafleur Trophy as playoff most valuable player, scoring 27 points (16 goals, 11 assists) in 22 games and was the first European-born player to do so.
 Eight of his 16 post-season goals have proven game-winning goals, including three of the four game-winners in the championships series vs the Quebec Remparts.

 He played in the 2006 Memorial Cup, scored one goal, and had three assists in five games.